-Al-Jazeera blames Israel for death of reporter in West Bank
+Al-Jazeera reporter killed during Israeli raid in West Bank

 Relations between Israeli forces and the media, especially Palestinian journalists, is strained.
 A number of Palestinian reporters have been wounded by rubber-coated bullets or tear gas while covering demonstrations in the West Bank.
 A Palestinian journalist in Gaza was shot and killed by Israeli forces while filming violent protests along the Gaza frontier in 2018.

+Another journalist working for a local Gaza radio station, who was shot on the same day at Gaza frontier, died a week later

-In November of that year, Associated Press reporter Rashed Rashid was covering a protest near the Gaza frontier when he was shot in the left ankle, apparently by Israeli fire.
+In November 2018, Associated Press reporter Rashed Rashid was covering a protest near the Gaza frontier when he was shot in the left ankle, apparently by Israeli fire.
 Rashid was wearing protective gear that clearly identified him as a journalist, and was standing with a crowd of other journalists some 600 meters (660 yards) away from the Israeli border when he was hit.
 The military has never acknowledged the shooting.

 During last year’s war between Israel and Gaza’s militant Hamas rulers, an Israeli airstrike destroyed the building in Gaza City housing the offices of The Associated Press and Al-Jazeera.
 Residents were warned to evacuate and no one was hurt in the strike.
 Israel said Hamas was using the building as a command center but has provided no evidence.